-- deposit your taxes when they are due using EFTPS if required, - file your fully completed Form 941 on time, - report your tax liability accurately, - · submit valid checks to the IRS, and - give accurate Forms W-2 to employees and file Copies A of Form W-2 with the Social Security Administration (SSA) on time and accurately.
+- deposit your taxes when they are due using EFTPS if required. - file your fully completed Form 941 on time, - report your tax liability accurately, - submit valid checks to the IRS, - furnish accurate Forms W-2 to employees, and file Copies A of Form W-2 with the Social Security Administration (SSA) on time and accurately.

-If your deposit is late and you have a reasonable cause, attach an explanation to your return.
-We will review it when we process your form and, if you meet the reasonable cause requirements, penalties may be abated.
-(However, do not attach an explanation for late filing to copies of Form W-2 filed with the SSA.)
 Penalties and interest are charged on taxes paid late and returns filed late at a rate set by law.
 See sections 11 and 12 of Pub.
 15 (Circular E) for details.

-Use Form 843.
-Claim for Refund and Request for Abatement, to request abatement of assessed penalties or interest.
+Use Form 843, Claim for Refund and Request for Abatement, to request abatement of assessed penalties or interest.
 Do not request abatement of assessed penalties or interest on Form 941 or Form 941c, Supporting Statement To Correct Information.

-A trust fund recovery penalty may apply if income, social security, and Medicare taxes that must be Withheld are not withheld or paid.
+A trust fund recovery penalty may apply if federal income, social security, and Medicare taxes that must be withheld are not withheld or paid.
 The penalty is the full amount of the unpaid trust fund tax.
-This penalty may apply when these unpaid taxes cannot be collected from the employer or business.
+This penalty may apply when these unpaid taxes cannot be collected from the employer.
 The trust fund recovery penalty may be imposed on all people the IRS determines to be responsible for collecting, accounting for, and paying these taxes, and who acted willfully in not doing so.
 For details, see section 11 of Pub.
 15 (Circular E).